pesekt1/saga-choreography-spring-boot/README.md

 - with this tool we can monitor messages in the topics.
 - install the tool and connect to the kafka cluster
+- Porperties: select json and update
+- click on the green arrow to load the messages.

 ![](.README_images/offset_explorer.png)